Henry Miller Saddles

 - Buena Vista Plantation: Built for long hours on the plantation, the Buena Vista is a historic model with the largest most comfortable wide backed suspended seat.
 Available in two tree options (comparable to a semi or full quarter horse), this model comes with your choice of fenders or English, edge tooling, brass or stainless hardware, smooth or suede seat, endurance or western stirrups, horn or no horn, western or english center fire rigging.

-- The Western Trail: his is a compact low profile traditional western saddle built on a raliad tree.
+- The Western Trail: This is a compact low profile traditional western saddle built on a Raliad tree.
 It is the only model that is not built with the suspended seat.
+However it can be built on a semi or full quarter, or a flex tree as well!
+It's a beautiful saddle dressed up for show too, as well as a great trail model.
+It can be built without a horn too!
 This model can be built with english panels (often referred to as "the Kentuckian"), or as a traditional western with fenders.
 It can be built with, or without a horn.

 - The Endurance: A wonderfully comfortable deep seat narrow twist suspended seat with a safe and secure half moon shape pommel.
 This is the only model that cannot be built with a horn.
 It can be built either english, or western with fenders.
 The deep seat models should be ordered one size larger than what you would traditionally ride in due to the pocket seat design.
 Don't be fooled by the rise in the seat, that rise is not like a hard dressage or tin ground seat, it's soft suspended under construction allows riders to mold that shape to your own shape within a few rides.
 You will not "crash" into that rise.